About training

 - Sign up for the course using a MyServiceNSW account.

 When you've successfully completed the course, you'll receive an RSA bridging course completion certificate by email.
-This certificate confirms you have completed the course, but does not allow you to sell, serve or supply alcohol in a licensed premises in NSW.

-- verify you have completed the RSA bridging course,
+- verify you have completed the RSA bridging course

 - validate your interstate RSA certification

-- take a photo of you
+- take a photo of you, and

-- check your identification.
+- check your POI documentation.